Aluminium–magnesium alloys

-Aluminium–magnesium alloys (AlMg) - standardised in the 5000 series - are aluminium alloys that are mainly made of aluminium and contains magnesium as the main alloy element.
-Most standardized alloys still contain small additives of manganese (AlMg(Mn)).
-Pure AlMg alloys and the AlMg(Mn) alloys belongs to the medium-strength, natural (not hardened by heat treatment) alloys and are standardised in the 5000 series.
-Other AlMg alloys are aluminum–magnesium–copper alloys (AlMgCu) and aluminum–magnesium–silicon alloys (AlMgSi, 6000 series).
+Aluminium–magnesium alloys (AlMg) – standardised in the 5000 series – are aluminium alloys that are mainly made of aluminium and contain magnesium as the main alloy element.
+Most standardised alloys also contain small additives of manganese (AlMg(Mn)).
+Pure AlMg alloys and the AlMg(Mn) alloys belong to the medium-strength, natural (not hardened by heat treatment) alloys.
+Other AlMg alloys are aluminium–magnesium–copper alloys (AlMgCu) and aluminium–magnesium–silicon alloys (AlMgSi, 6000 series).